 Get Life and Disability Insurance

 Somewhere in the near future (or maybe already), you will likely have a family that depends on your income.
-However, if you don’t have any life insurance or disability insurance, you could be putting you and your loved ones at risk.
+However, if you don’t have any life insurance or disability insurance, you could be putting yourself and your loved ones at risk.
 Talk to an independent insurance agent about getting a term life insurance policy for a set period (i.e., 20-30 years) and a strong own-occ disability policy.
-You likely do not need permanent life insurance no matter how nice your brother-in-law is or the local *insert large firm name here* agent tells you “but it helps you start to save with a forced savings…”
+You likely do not need permanent life insurance no matter how nice your brother-in-law is or the local *insert large firm name here* agent tells you, “but it helps you start to save with a forced savings…” The only thing “forced” was their sales pitch. 🤦♂️

 Any interruption to your income stream could be disastrous to you and your family, so you have to be prepared for anything.